Are there specific functions you wish LinkedIn had that could help you manage your network better?

 As a Premium LinkedIn member, you can show or hide your Premium status.

-The benefits to having your Premium Status turned on includes:
+The benefits to having your Premium Status turned on include:

 - the ability to receive Open Profile messages